 - R v K (2018) Portsmouth Youth Court: 12 year old charged with inciting 5 year-old sibling into sexual activity.
 Prosecution offered no evidence following legal arguments on admissibility of evidence

-- R v W (2018) Bournemouth Crown Court: historic allegations of rape and indecent assault by complainant’s father
+- R v W (2018) Bournemouth Crown Court: historic allegations of multiple rape and indecent assault by complainant’s father

 - R v H (2017) Southampton Crown Court: Historic allegations of indecent assault by grandfather on two granddaughters